-The department of university recreation is the major campus-wide service unit of the College of Education and Health Professions.
-The program serves the university community by providing a diverse selection of recreational opportunities and facilities, which are designed to enhance the quality of life of each participant.
-The department of university recreation performs a vital role in the recruitment and retention of students, faculty, and staff.
+The department of University Recreation (UREC) is a major-campus wide service unit of the College of Education and Health Professions.
+UREC serves the university community by providing a diverse selection of recreational opportunities and facilities, which are designed to enhance the quality of life for each participant.

-In order to meet the diverse recreational needs of the university community, the program is organized into eight program areas: Intramural Sports, Club Sports, Fitness/Wellness, Special Events, Instructional, Facility Management, Outdoor Recreation, and Accessible Recreation.
+In order to meet the diverse recreational needs of the university community, the program is organized into various program areas: Intramural Sports, Club Sports, Fitness/Wellness, Non-Credit Instruction, Informal Recreation, the Outdoor Connection Center and Inclusive Recreation.

 Brief program descriptions are as follows:

-Intramural Sports Program: The Intramural Sports Program sponsors approximately 30 individual and/or team sports during the academic year.
+UREC Intramural Sports: UREC Intramural Sports sponsors approximately 30 individual and/or team sports during the academic year.
 The program is organized into Men’s and Women’s Greek, Residence Hall, and Open Leagues.
 A point system is used in the Greek and Residence Hall Leagues to reward participation and success.
 Awards are provided for the champions in all leagues and are also given to the overall champions of each sport.

-Club Sports Program: The Club Sports Program provides opportunities for individuals who share a common interest in a specific sport to enjoy the benefits of a group experience.
+UREC Club Sports: UREC Club Sports provides opportunities for individuals who share a common interest in a specific sport to enjoy the benefits of a group experience.
 Clubs are regulated by program and university regulations but retain the characteristics of self-administration and self-regulation.
 Members assume a variety of roles within the club (member, officer, coach) and are called upon to assist in all aspects of club operations.

-Outdoor Connection Center: The primary service of the Outdoor Connection Center is the rental of camping and sporting equipment to the university community.
-The Program also sponsors outdoor educational seminars and clinics on such topics as canoeing, kayaking, backpacking, climbing, cycling, environmental issues, and outdoor opportunities in Arkansas and across the nation.
-Wilderness First-Aid, Leave No Trace, Orienteering and Search and Rescue courses are just some of the clinics and seminars offered through the OCC.
-The OCC also has a climbing wall and a bouldering wall that is free for students and HPER members.
+UREC Outdoors: UREC Outdoors offers the rental of camping and sporting equipment to the university community.
+They also sponsor outdoor trips such as canoeing, kayaking, backpacking, climbing, cycling, environmental issues, and outdoor opportunities in Arkansas and across the nation.
+Wilderness First-Aid, Leave No Trace, Orienteering and Search and Rescue courses are just some of the clinics and seminars are also offered.
+UREC Outdoors also has a climbing wall and a bouldering wall that is free for students and UREC members.

 As a member of the College of Education and Health Professions and the University of Arkansas, and in the spirit of the highest service and professional responsibility: